caramirezal/ensambleDeSequenciasFastq/README.md

 # Fastq sequences assembly

 This repository provides scripts used to perform quality control and assembly of fastq Solexa sequences from Illumina platform.
+The pipeline is implemented using the nextflow tool.

 ## Introduction